 Three or more excellent recommendations.
 In the portfolio, you’ll see detailed notes from our conversations with each candidate’s references, but families are encouraged to speak to a candidate’s references, before making a hiring decision

-In-person interview with our agency.
+Interview with our agency.
 Notes from our interview with the candidate are included in the candidate portfolio

 Criminal background screening and motor vehicle background check